blowdart/AspNetAuthorizationWorkshop/README.md

             }
             else
             {
-                return new ChallengeResult();
+                return new ForbidResult();
             }
         }
     }
 }
 ```

 * Run the app and go to the Document URL.
-You should be able to click through and see Document 1 but not Document 2.
+You should be able to click through on each document and see Document 1 but not Document 2, because you don't have access to it.

 Step 8: Authorizing in Views
 ============================